Home » Rome »

 No photography or filming is allowed inside the Sistine Chapel under a funding agreement with Nippon Television Network, a Japanese Corporation that paid for the 9-year restoration project of all artworks and the Sistine Chapel.

-This agreement provided the Network with exclusive rights to photography and videography inside the premises.
+This agreement provided the Network exclusive rights to photography and videography inside the premises.

-There are guards placed to ensure nobody clicks photographs inside the Sistine Chapel.
+Guards are placed to ensure nobody clicks photographs inside the Sistine Chapel.

 Sources